toofanian/spotifiologist/README.md

-# Spotify Tools
+# Spotifiologist
-WIP, significantly!!

-I don't trust spotify to track my music effectively.
-The app is wonky, and my music is important to me.
-Still, it is the best platform for streaming music.
-So, this project aims to build an open source tracking service that enables a best-of-both-worlds situation.
+Dont let your Spotify data go to waste!
+Log your raw listening, store your bookmarked songs/albums/artists, and develop your own smart features.

 ## Functions
-### Basic Functions
+### Core Functions
 1) Track all of the user's listening, store data in permanent database.
+(WIP)
 2) Store copies of the user's saved songs, albums, and artists lists.
+(TODO)
 3) Store copies of the user's playlists.
+(TODO)

 ### Extended Functions
 * Support a smart playlist, with automated add/remove based on custom rules.
+(TODO)
-* Provide digests of newly liked songs/albums etc, ask for user confirmation
+* Provide digests of newly liked songs/albums etc, ask for user confirmation (TODO)

 ## Usage
 tbd

 # Documentation... ish